CustomKU/UniPad-Document/Unipack/README_en.md

 - Velocity value is to support **communication with launch pad.
 - Encourage **auto**mode instead of color code
-- **LED** that is turned on other file only can be turned off in that file.
+- **LED** that is turned on the other file only can be turned off in that file.
 - If you want to turn off in the other file, overwrite **LED** of the coordinates, and turn off with command **off**.
 > :page_with_curl: 1 1 1
 > ```